tardypad/dotfiles/README.md

 ## Setup

-The setup is done using [Gnu Make](https://www.gnu.org/software/make/).
+The setup is done using make.
 Some tools' setup require `curl` to download files.

 ```shell